gebirgslok/RebrickableSharp/README.md

 ## Introduction
 RebrickableSharp is a strongly-typed, easy-to-use C# client for the [Rebrickable API](https://rebrickable.com/api/v3/docs/) that gets you started with just a few lines of code.
-It handles authentcation, error handling and parsing of JSON into typed instances.
+It handles authentication, error handling and parsing of JSON into typed instances.
 It supports all .NET platforms compatible with *.NET standard 2.0*.

 ## Related projects